MOT Student Determined to Go Beyond Coding, Seeks Increased Leadership Opportunities | Technological Leadership Institute

 Sometimes we follow in our family’s footsteps when it comes to our major.
 But Safris Suresh, a software engineer like much of her family, was determined to not just be “another coder with a desk job, plugging away to complete task after task.”
 She considers herself a lifelong learner and, after earning a bachelor’s degree in computer science from the University of Minnesota, went on to work for a social justice initiative before returning home to the Twin Cities to advance her career with a Master of Science in Management of Technology (MOT).

 “What I loved about computer science was creating solutions for people,” said Suresh, who moved to Washington D.C. in 2009 to pursue an interest in social justice by working with the nonprofit International Justice Mission (IJM).
 “I was interested in using technology for good.
-As a software engineer at IJM, I collaborated with lawyers, investigators, social workers and activists to lead investigations to combat human trafficking, police abuse and more.”
+As a software engineer at IJM, I had the privilege to serve the lawyers, investigators and social workers who lead investigations to combat human trafficking, police abuse and more.”

 That experience, she said, broadened her eyes to what technology was capable of doing and how she could take part in that.